 - Most Common Crime: Larceny-Theft

 This charming town is tucked away in a natural harbor on an island of the same name and was the site of a naval battle during the Civil War.
 Another claim to fame: Forrest Gump filmed its hurricane scene at one of the docks.
-Those wanting to live here must dig deep into their pockets; it is the most expensive place in the state to live.
+Those wanting to live here must dig deep into their pockets; it is a more affluent and expensive South Carolina locale.

 3. Tega Cay